 A popular Dutch contract has similar benefits.
 Their “cohabitation agreement” formalizes the relationship and specifies where assets and expenses stand if the relationship ends, but is not a formal legal marriage.

-Who can I call for help with my Glendale, Arizona family law case?
+Who can I call for help with my Arizona family law case?

 The stakes are high when you’re faced with custody and a Glendale family law matter, especially in Glendale, AZ.
 When you need a family law lawyer or child custody lawyer you can trust, My AZ Lawyers can help.
 My AZ Lawyers is a law firm featuring a staff of experienced family law lawyers and child custody lawyers.
 Relationships and partnerships are messy, but getting help to protect yourself and your assets after a split doesn’t have to be messy.
 The attorneys at My AZ Lawyers, PLLC have niche expertise in the legal areas of divorce, custody, and family law matters.
-My AZ Lawyers can offer an attorney that will fight for you and your family.
+My Arizona Lawyers can offer an experienced attorney that will fight for you and your family.
 Contact us today for a free consultation either in office or via phone.

 My AZ Lawyers